redhat-performance/satperf/README.md

 ### PREREQUISITES

+This is a Python 2 based project.
 From project root, run: `source ./setup`

 The above script does the following: